Sieges, starvation, and salvation: the First Crusade explained

 However, raising an army and organising a large invasion force took time, so the lords took a few months to arrange their affairs.

-In the meantime, a different group started out first.
+In the meantime, a different group started out first, known as the Peasant's Crusade (or the People's Crusade).

 He was an inspiring preacher who told the people that God would provide them with a miraculous victory over non-Christians.